-Disaster Recovery on Windows XP and Windows Server 2003 supports both the Bootable CD method and the Bootable Tape method also known as One Button Disaster Recovery (OBDR).
-The Bootable CD method supports the protected client machines as well as the backup server itself.
+Disaster Recovery on Windows Server 2003 supports both the Bootable CD method and Bootable Tape method also known as One Button Disaster Recovery (OBDR) and Windows XP supports the Bootable CD method.
+The Bootable CD method supports the protected client computer and the backup server.
 The Bootable Tape method can be used to protect only the backup server.
 Both methods are built on the Windows ASR framework.